TejaswiKakkirala/Top-American-Retailer/README.md

 27 states
 4,119 cities
 Growing monthly order trends over the years.
-2) Insights from the Project
+2) Insights from the Project:
 E-commerce Order Trends
 Monthly Seasonality: Orders peak in August, May, and July.
 Order Timing: Most orders are placed in the afternoon, fewer in dawn hours.